 On May 5, 2010, we also entered into an agreement with JBS USA in order to allocate the costs of supporting the business operations by one consolidated corporate team, which had historically been supported by their respective corporate teams.
 Expenditures paid by JBS USA on behalf of the Company will be reimbursed by the Company, and expenditures paid by the Company on behalf of JBS USA will be reimbursed by JBS USA.
 This agreement expires on December 31, 2019.
-During 2016, JBS USA incurred approximately \$40.5 million in expenditures paid on our behalf, including the procurement and maintenance of SAP licenses.
-During 2016, we incurred approximately \$10.6 million in expenditures paid on behalf of JBS USA.
+During 2017, JBS USA incurred approximately \$40.3 million in expenditures paid on our behalf, including the procurement and maintenance of SAP licenses.
+During 2017, we incurred approximately \$5.4 million in expenditures paid on behalf of JBS USA.

 We routinely enter transactions to purchase products from JBS USA and to sell our products to them.
-During 2016, our purchases from JBS USA totaled \$139.5 million and our sales to JBS USA totaled \$16.5 million.
-In 2016, the Company also purchased products from Seara International Ltd. in the amount of \$2.7 million.
-In the same year, the Company also sold products to JBS Global (UK) Ltd., JBS Chile Ltda., JBS Five Rivers, and J&F Investimentos Ltd., affiliates of JBS, in the amounts of \$0.1 million, \$0.6 million, \$14.1 million, and \$69 thousand, respectively.
+During 2017, our purchases from JBS USA totaled \$101.7 million and our sales to JBS USA totaled \$15.3 million.
+In 2017, the Company also purchased products from Seara Meats B.V., Seara International Ltd., and JBS Toledo, subsidiaries of JBS, in the amounts of \$13.9 million, \$11.2 million and \$0.2 million, respectively.
+In the same year, the Company also sold products to JBS Five Rivers, JBS Chile Ltda., J&F Investimentos Ltd., Seara International Ltd., and JBS Global (UK) Ltd., affiliates of JBS, in the amounts of \$31.0 million, \$0.2 million, \$0.1 million, \$0.1 million and \$44 thousand, respectively.

 The Company entered into a tax sharing agreement during 2014 with JBS USA Holdings effective for tax years starting 2010.
-A net tax receivable due from JBS USA Holdings in the amount of \$5.0 million for tax year 2016 was accrued in 2016.
+A net tax receivable due from JBS USA Holdings in the amount of \$5.5 million for tax year 2017 was accrued in 2017.

 William D. Lovette is the son of the Company's Chief Executive Officer and President and is employed as the Company's Head of Logistics.
+During fiscal year 2017, his annual cash compensation was \$341,232.
 During fiscal year 2016, his annual cash compensation was \$497,939.
 During fiscal year 2015, his annual cash compensation was \$454,928.
-During fiscal year 2014, his annual cash compensation was \$454,247.
-He was also granted awards under the Company's long term incentive programs in 2014, 2015 and 2016.
-The RSUs awarded to him under the Company's long term incentive programs in 2015 and 2016 were not earned and consequently forfeited.
-He was awarded 5.875 RSUs in 2014.
-In connection with the \$1.5 billion special cash dividend by the Company to its stockholders, he received a grant of 1,615 and 1,002 RSUs related to his outstanding 2013 and 2014 awards under the Company's long term incentive programs.
-In connection with the \$700 million special cash dividend by the Company to its stockholders, he received a grant of 1,052 and 652 RSUs related to his outstanding 2013 and 2014 awards under the Company's long term incentive programs.
-William D. Lovette's employment with the Company was approved by the Audit Committee.
+He was also granted awards under the Company's long term incentive programs in 2015, 2016 and 2017.

+The RSUs awarded to him under the Company's long term incentive programs in 2015, 2016 and 2017 were not earned and consequently forfeited.